GLIC backround

 40 AF/Right = 20 days/right

-Shareholders with Lake Loveland stock were declared an initial 6.25-day dividend at the April Board meeting.
-An additional dividend was declared at the May Board meeting making the Lake Loveland dividend a full 13.75 days per right as of May 10th.
-Future dividends are expected as the reservoir fills.
+Shareholders with Lake Loveland stock were declared an initial 10.75-day dividend at the May Board meeting.
+An additional dividend was declared at the May Board meeting making the Lake Loveland dividend a full 1.25 days per right as of May 14th.
+A final 6 day dividend was declared when the decree was filled on June 6th.

 Greeley Loveland